Nvidia’s GTX680 uses a system of ‘dynamic’ overclocking, otherwise known as ‘Boost clocks’.

 The driver is coded to make on the fly decisions about what clock speed is safe in comparison with heat output and power use.
 The automatic overclocking algorithms need to be coded with a variety of safety parameters.

-Above, the GPUz screenshot of the Asus GTX680.
-We can see that the boost speed is set to 1,059mhz.
+Above, the KFA2 GeForce GTX 680 LTD OC.
+We can see that the boost speed is set to 1,268mhz (from a default of 1,059mhz).
 This is the ‘average’ clock speed that the core will run under during typical gaming load.
 The clock speed may actually exceed this speed depending on the given situation.

-For overclocking today we used the latest beta of MSI’s Afterburner software.
+For overclocking today we used MSI’s Afterburner software.
 We spent a long time playing with the card and analysing how far we could push it without encountering instability.
-I will say now that we managed to get the card higher than the speeds below, but I did notice very minor artifacting with some games, which would indicate potential problems, long term.